github/docs/content/support/learning-about-github-support/about-github-premium-support.md

   {% note %}

-  **Notes:**
-  - Enterprise owners and billing managers automatically have a support entitlement.
+  **Note:** Enterprise owners and billing managers automatically have a support entitlement.
 Enterprise owners can add support entitlements to members of organizations owned by their enterprise account.
 For more information, see "[AUTOTITLE](/enterprise-cloud@latest/admin/user-management/managing-users-in-your-enterprise/managing-support-entitlements-for-your-enterprise)."
-  - For the {% data variables.product.premium_plus_support_plan %}, 50% of unused Managed Services hours roll over to the next month and expire at the end of the quarter.

   {% endnote %}